j03m/trafficcone/README.md

 ### Creating a complex composite sprite
 Code supporting this section of the documentation can be seen in: examples/CompositeSprite.html

-Creating a composite uses a new global function called createCompositeSprite.
+Creating a composite uses a function called SpriteInventory.createCompositeSprite.
 The details around this function can be seen in SpriteInventory.js.
 This method accepts a reference to the engine, a "composite definition" and a call back.
 The obvious meat is your composite definition.

 So what the heck is in this composite definition?
 For complex composites, the composite definition is going to define everything from the different parts of a given sprite, the different animate states it will support etc. First and foremost let's review the hierarchy of stuff a complex composite sprite will support.